-As part of the Breeder’s Education component of the GSCA, I will be submitting articles that may be of interests to breeders of our beloved Gordon Setters.
-Our committee hopes that you find these upcoming articles useful to the art and science of breeding.
+As part of the Breeder’s Education component of the GSCA, Articles that may be of interests to breeders of our beloved Gordon Setters.
+We hopeyou find these upcoming articles useful to the art and science of breeding.

 Vaccines are essential for the health and well being of any domestic animal.
 Farm animals as well as pets are vaccinated against disease and potential threats of infections.
 It is meant to protect against pathogen upon re-exposures.
 The purpose of re-vaccinations is to maintain the immune system’s “memory” of that pathogen so that the vaccinated animal continues to attack every exposure so that infectious agents do not result in a disease.

 There are several types of vaccines.
 They include the following:

 It mimics natural infections and is based on the reduction of virulence of the original virus that is limited in their ability to cause illness.
 The vaccine virus follows the same path as the original virus does as it replicates and is distributed throughout the body while exposing all parts of the immune system to the pathogens against the disease that is being vaccinated.
 This type of vaccine is useful because it provides a long lasting immunity.
 However, it can inadvertently cause disease if the vaccine does not reduce the virulence.

 This vaccine is made of a virus or a strain related to a virus that has been treated to make a non-viable, or incapable of replicating or causing a disease.
 The advantage of this system it so that the immune system can be subjected to all of the viral components that can cause the disease, however, re-vaccination is needed because of the short duration of immunity.